amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section3.md

 ## Section 3: Adding More Randomness

+> :warning: Besides the workaround introduced below, a good practice is to set the queue lenghts to small values.
+Because otherwise the queues will be overwhlemed by initially-loaded bigchunks.
+You can check out "sample_notebooks/sample_1_train_classifier.ipynb" for typical queue lenghts (typical values for `const_global_info["maxlength_queue_smallchunk"]` and `const_global_info["maxlength_queue_lightdl"]`).

 Assume we want a dataloader that repeatedly does the following:
 1. randomly select one of the huge images in dataset.
 2. return a 224x224 crop from a random location on the huge image.